 6 – Never stop learning

 I don’t care who you are or how many years of experience you have in a particular field, there’s ALWAYS room to learn.
 Being intentional about learning is a sign of still being hungry for whatever it is that you want to achieve.
 The minute you stop pursuing knowledge and think you’re set for life, think again.
+Don’t bother asking how to get your life together if you’ve stopped learning.

 Never mind the fact that life in general is constantly evolving, upskilling yourself is so important in this competitive and rapidly changing world.